In 2012, The Brick celebrated its 10-year anniversary and was incinerated into dust during the Mayan Apocalypse!

 GAME PLAY Artist Interview: Raphael Arar ("Synth-a-Sketch")

-say it depends.
+When people say video games aren’t art I tend to say it depends.
 Some games purely exist to hook people and make money.
 Others serve to highlight aspects of culture and reflect upon them.

-euphoria, but there may have been other external factors involved...
+My most emotional reaction elicited by a game was euphoria, but there may have been other external factors involved...

+True or False: video games are now more culturally important than they were in the past.
 True—but this really extends to the emergence of technology as an artistic medium.
 Artists just have another material to leverage to express whatever they want.

 Why should people view your piece?
 First off, it's interactive.
 You won't just want to view it, you'll want to experience it.
 The installation can be interpreted on many different levels.
 At its most basic, it's fun, suitable for children to childish adults.
 Once you start thinking about it and really interacting with it, themes emerge that reflect on digital media today.